 If your master is louder than -14 dB integrated LUFS, make sure it stays below -2 dB TP (True Peak) max to avoid extra distortion.
 This is because louder tracks are more susceptible to extra distortion in the transcoding process.”As found on the spotify site itself.

-My master is a little louder then -14 LUFS and should technically have a lower true peak level to account for the conversion process.
-But because most LUFS meter have an accuracy of +/- 1dB this is acceptable.
+My master is a little louder than -14 LUFS and should technically have a lower true peak level to account for the conversion process.
+But because most LUFS meters have an accuracy of +/- 1dB this is acceptable.
 The LANDR master, however, peaks at +0.84dB while having a loudness of -10.7 LUFS thus having a true peak level almost 3dB higher than recommended.
 A possible culprit may lie in the mp3 conversion process.

 I contacted LANDR about this and they recommended using a LOW-intensity level.
 There are 3 loudness intensities you can choose: low, medium, and high.
 I thought this was a premium-only option at first but you can change these settings with the free version as well.
-The low-intensity version turned out to have an integrated loudness level of -12.9LUFS (a tiny bit louder than my own-master) with a true peak level of +0.56dB.
+The low-intensity version turned out to have an integrated loudness level of -12.9LUFS (a tiny bit louder than my own master) with a true peak level of +0.56dB.

 This true peak level is still above the -2dB that Spotify recommends.
 LANDR’s recommendation was to simply use the master that sounds best for the music.
 They did tell me they are currently working on additional options to be more compliant with streaming and encoding standards.
 That’s a good decision because I don’t think streaming will go away anytime soon.